MA in English in the Field of Creative Writing

 Admission Requirements

 The MA in English in the Field of Creative Writing requires students to attend graduate-level English courses.
 The degree can lead to a PhD in English.
-Therefore, students must have at least seven full-year undergraduate courses in English or the equivalent in half-year courses (i.e., fourteen), or any combination of full- and half-year courses that add up to the equivalent of seven full-year courses.
+Therefore, students must have at least seven full-year undergraduate courses in English or fourteen half-year courses, or any combination of full- and half-year courses that add up to the equivalent of seven full-year courses.
 It is not necessary to have an English major, as long as you have the seven undergraduate English courses.
 Students who do not meet this requirement cannot be admitted into the program.

 A B+ average (GPA of 3.3) is the minimum requirement for entry into the program.
 Once this is met, the primary basis for the selection of candidates is the quality of the portfolio submission.
 It is not expected that students will have publication credits.
 Applicants do not need to provide GRE results.

-Applications must be submitted online and are considered complete only when the following documentation has been received by the Department of English:
+Applications must be submitted online and are considered complete only when the following documents have been received by the Department of English:

 • Two academic letters of reference submitted online by academic referees/recommenders, each addressing your performance in university English and/or Creative Writing coursework.
 At least one letter must discuss your performance in English coursework.
 Do not use editors, publishers, employers, or fellow writers as referees.